Sinetheta/minecraft-forge-mancraft/README.md

 # minecraft-forge-mancraft

 Mancraft, a minecraft mod using the forge API.
+For more information, please visit [Mancraft.ca](http://mancraft.ca/).

 ## Installation